 These books about living, loving and learning around the world will inspire the restless upon you to make the move and will entertain those of you who have already flown the familiar nest of their home country.
 They will also make you evaluate whether you have what it takes to thrive in a life overseas.
+We recommend you read these books for more info about what it takes to be an expat, but if you need to find the best expat health insurance for yourself, make sure you contact our Medibroker experts.

 These books also narrate the delights that expat life can offer.
 The authors touch upon the comical misunderstandings and lessons that shape the expat experience.
 They will have you nodding your head in understanding and thinking, “Me too”.